mattyhempstead/smooth-scroll/README.md

 # smooth-scroll

-A Chrome extension to allow for quick and easy keyboard scrolling
+A Chrome extension which adds shortcuts to smoothly scroll with the keyboard.

+## Shortcuts

-Hold `Shift+ArrowUp` to scroll up
+Hold `Shift + ArrowUp` to scroll up
-Hold `Shift+ArrowDown` to scroll down
+Hold `Shift + ArrowDown` to scroll down

+Holding `Ctrl` with either of the above shortcuts will enable fast scroll.